dvhull/RepKeeper/_pages/privacypolicy.md

 We retain your data indefinitely in order to provide the Services.
 However, you can request deletion of your data at any time by contacting us through the app.

 ## Children
-Repkeeper does not knowingly collect Personal Data from children under the age of 13 and do not target our services to children under 13.
+Repkeeper does not knowingly collect Personal Data from children under the age of 13 and does not target our services to children under 13.
 If you are under 13, please do not submit any Personal Data through the Services.

 We encourage parents and legal guardians to monitor their children's Internet usage and to help enforce our Privacy Policy by instructing their children to never provide Personal Data through any of our Services.
 If you have reason to believe that a child under the age of 13 has provided Personal Data to us, please contact us, and we will discontinue the provision of services accordingly.